top of page

 The If/Then World

-If our community is to be relevant in this future world, if we are to generate the leaders of future economies and the citizens of future communities, if we are to lead in the marketplace of future ideas and future technologies, then we must be prepared to embrace a deeper engagement with the emerging frontier.
+If our communities are to be relevant in this future world, if we are to generate the leaders of future economies and the citizens of future societies, if we are to lead in the marketplace of future ideas and future technologies, then we must be prepared to embrace a deeper engagement with this frontier.
 Our educators, our researchers, our industries, and our government, must cease upon the opportunities of frontier tech. while remaining wary of its challenges to human welfare.

 A New Horizon

 NanoteQ is a large physical laboratory adjacent to Wake Forest University's main campus.
-It is designed to promote collaboration, interdisciplinary study, creating an environment in which frontier innovation thrives.
-At NanoteQ scientists, engineers, business experts, legal analysts and medical professionals can come together in the development of exciting new technologies, to demonstrate safe and beneficial adoption strategies, and to throw open the doors to a commercial promise unparalleled in human history.
+Here scientists, engineers, business experts, legal analysts and medical professionals can come together in the development of exciting new technologies, to demonstrate safe and beneficial adoption strategies, and to throw open the doors to a commercial promise unparalleled in human history.

 95 W 32.png